OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 These taxon additions include provenance information, including evidence for the taxon and the identity of the curator.
 We expose this provenance information through the web site and the taxonomy API.

-Most of the feedback on the synthetic tree of life has been about taxonomy, and expanding this feature to other types of taxonomic information allows users to directly contribute expertise and allows projects to easily share that information.
+We also provide a feedback mechanism on the synthetic tree browser, and find that most of the comments left are about taxonomy.
+Expanding this feature to capture this feedback in more structured, and therefore machine-readable, format would allow users to directly contribute taxonomic patches to the system.
-[KC: not sure what you mean by "expanding this feature" - what feature? how?]

 ## Comparison to other taxonomies

-Given the very different goals of Open Tree Taxonomy in comparison to most other taxonomy project, it is difficult to compare OTT to other taxonomies in a meaningful way.
-The Open Tree Taxonomy is most similar to the GBIF taxonomy, in the sense that both are a synthesis of existing taxonomies rather than a curated taxonomy.
+Given the very different goals of the Open Tree Taxonomy in comparison to most other taxonomy projects, it is difficult to compare OTT to other taxonomies in a meaningful way.
+The Open Tree Taxonomy is most similar to the GBIF taxonomy, in the sense that both are a synthesis of existing taxonomies rather than a curated taxonomic database.
 The GBIF method is yet unpublished.
 Once the GBIF method has been formally described, it will be extremely useful to compare the two approaches and identify common and unique heuristics to automated, scalable name-string matching.

-## Potential improvements / future work
+## Potential improvements and future work